Getting Things Done - GTD

 avatar

-Commented almost 10 years ago James Curran
+Commented over 10 years ago James Curran

 I used this last night and it worked great.
 I'm a by the book GTDer so my existing routine is pretty much what you've implemented.
 Thanks!